NoTwo-2/extendedFiveStateProcessing/README.txt

         otherwise, if there is a ready process, switch the shortest ready process' affinity to the current processor otherwise, if there exists a blocked process or if there are any busy processors, take no further action otherwise, all processes have been finished to completion.

+resources:
+ideas:
+new class:
+    resources defined by script, inputted via programList and instances are created at runtime resources defined in main.cpp, instances created at runtime <- i think i wanna do this one coded into main:
+    probably shouldnt do this

+algorithm for deadlock: